msu-cse-outreach/technovation-book/_sources/3-Functions/code-along.rst

    Compare the code that draws the frame of the house (lines 5--16) with the code that draws the door (lines 19--30).
    What do you notice about these two sections of code?

-   (Suggestion: Drag the bottom right corner of the code editor window down farther to see more of the program without needing to scroll.)
+   (Suggestion: Drag the bottom right corner of the code editor window down farther to see more of the program at a time.)

 .. shortanswer:: sa-compare-code-2
    :optional: